mlaguilharre/support-tools/collection/rancher/v2.x/logs-collector/README.md

 ## Usage

-The script needs to be downloaded and run directly on the node, using the `root` user or `sudo`.
+The script needs to be downloaded and run directly on the node, using the `root` user or `sudo`, unless you use -N option that allow to gather minimal information on RKE2_K8S, ETCD, CRD and OS.

 ### Download and run the script
 * Save the script as: `rancher2_logs_collector.sh`